Asian in America and Tiger Mom Amy Chua’s Influence

 The thing about parenting is that we parents don’t really know how we are doing until our children are grown up and out of the house and perhaps, even having kids of their own.
 My husband and I now laugh now at those annual pediatrician visits that were so fraught with stress and sometimes, elation.
 “He said our child is perfect!
 Yes!
 We are not screwing her up!”
 We’d celebrate on a good visit.
 On another, depression would follow the visit.
 “She’s underweight and watching too much TV.
 Sigh!”
-Somehow, as a parent, the balance between nurturing and permissive versus tough and demanding (i.e. Tiger Mom-ish) is not easy achieve.
+Somehow, as a parent, the balance between nurturing and permissive versus tough and demanding (i.e. Tiger Mom-ish) is not easy to achieve.

-And so Amy Chua’s parenting style requires a lot of push back since it’s clear to all of us who are a little horrified but secretly think that maybe, we too, could be a little tougher.
+And so Amy Chua’s parenting style requires a lot of pushback since it’s clear to all of us who are a little horrified but secretly think that maybe, we too, could be a little tougher.
 Tiger Mom’s kids practice 3 hours a day and that’s insane particularly if it’s not the child’s desire…but my kids practice less than half an hour a day.
-I don’t time my kids but some days I suspect they 1) forget to practice at all and 2) they spend more time assembling and deassembling their instruments than actually blowing into it.
+I don’t time my kids but some days I suspect they 1) forget to practice at all and 2) they spend more time assembling and disassembling their instruments than actually blowing into it.

 On the other hand, with so much heated debate over Amy Chua’s article, it was hard to nail down exactly what was so wrong and disturbing about her extreme parenting style.
-Of all the articles and musings of that poured forth, this one by Meghan Daum of the Los Angeles Times, nailed it for me.
+Of all the articles and musings that poured forth, this one by Meghan Daum of the Los Angeles Times nailed it for me.
 I have an excerpt below.
 What do you think?